- Introduction to Landlord Software

 This is a great option if you’re working a 9-to-5, want dedicated & quality time with your friends and family, and have non-real estate-related interests you’d like to pursue.
-Let’s face it, it’s easy to get burnt out trying to manage your life, work, and business, so maintenance coordination can be one alternative to handling maintenance yourself.
+Let’s face it, it’s easy to get burnt out trying to manage your life, work, and business, so premium maintenance can be one alternative to handling maintenance yourself.

 Big & Small Landlord Software Pricing

 Pricing for landlord software can vary depending on the type of service offered.
 The most important thing to look at is flat-pricing and feature comparisons.